aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 ```

-Inserts an inline image from a  object into the document and scales it to the specified size.
+Inserts an inline image from a **java.awt.image.BufferedImage** object into the document and scales it to the specified size.

  **Remarks:**